martamakes/c-formatter-42-ext/README.md

    - Set the `C_FORMATTER_42_PATH` environment variable to the location of your formatter
    - Specify the full path in the `c-formatter-42.executablePath` setting

+3. **Header Issues**: If the 42 header is incorrect:
+   - Use the "Set 42 Intra Handle and Email" command to configure your info
+   - Check that the settings `c-formatter-42.username` and `c-formatter-42.email` are set correctly

-3. **Debug Mode**: Enable debug logging in the extension settings to get more information
+4. **Debug Mode**: Enable debug logging in the extension settings to get more information

-4. **Norminette Errors**: If you're still seeing norminette errors:
-   - Make sure the enhanced mode is enabled in settings
-   - Check that you're using the latest version of the extension
-   - Open an issue on GitHub with details of the specific error

 ## Building from Source